-To turn on chapters for your video:
+To add chapter markers for your YouTube video:

 - Go to the video you want to edit.

-- Select EDIT VIDEO under the video.
+- Select “Edit Video” under the video.

 - In the “Description” box of the “Add details” page, add a list of timestamps and titles.